puppetlabs/puppet-docs/source/puppet/5.3/install_pre.markdown

 3. Check OS versions and system requirements.

-   See the [system requirements](system_requirements.html) for the version of Puppet you are installing, and consider the following:
+   See the [system requirements][sysreqs] for the version of Puppet you are installing, and consider the following:

    * Your Puppet master(s) should be able to handle the amount of agents they'll need to serve.
    * Systems we provide official packages for have an easier install path.